doesntmattr/mongodb-migrations/README.md

 Pull Requests - PSR Standards
 -----------------------------

-Please use the pre-commit hook to run/fix code to PSR standard
+Please use the pre-commit hook to run the fix all code to PSR standards

 Install once with